rdaysky/streem/README.md

 #### Exceptions

 * streem.**ItemError** — An error with construction of the *items* sequence, such as mismatched levels.
-* streem.**LogicError** — Failure to follow prescribed usage of the function, such as using iterators provided to callbacks incorrectly.
+* streem.**LogicError** — Failure to follow prescribed usage of the function, such as using iterators provided to callbacks past their expiration point.

 #### Callback invocation

 The callbacks work with **streem.Node** objects that have three attributes:

 * **level** — The calculated level of the corresponding item.
-* **value** — The value of the corresponding item, or *None* if this node was inserted due to mandatory_levels requirements.
+* **value** — The value of the corresponding item, or *None* if this node was inserted due to *mandatory_levels* requirements.
 * **children** — The result of *reduce* call on the sequence of child nodes (after *map* calls).

 Firstly, an iterator over top-level nodes is created and passed as argument to *reduce*.
-That iterator yields values that are the results of *map*(*node*) calls.
-If a node has no child nodes, its *children* attribute is set to *reduce*(empty sequence), which is calculated once at *streem* invocation.
+That iterator yields values that are the results of *map*(*Node*) calls.
+If a node has no child nodes, its *children* attribute is set to *reduce*(empty sequence), which is evaluated once at *streem* invocation.
 If child nodes are present, another iterator that yields values from that level is created and passed to another *reduce* call, and so on recursively, the results of *reduce* calls being saved as the *children* attribute of the parent *Node*.

 The *reduce* callback can exit early after consuming only part of nodes provided by the iterator.
 In that case, items corresponding to nodes not consumed will be consumed from the source stream but not passed to any callbacks.